madebybo/mr.bo-co/site/content/work/spray.md

 ---
 title: spray
-subtitle: building a point of view for motion design language for mobile advertising
+subtitle: Building a point of view of motion design for mobile advertising and better yet, an innovative tool to bridge the gap between design and engineering.
 code: spray
 type: work
 images: